CodingNomads/mentor-docs/docs/09_faq.md

 ## My Student Wants To Reschedule A Meeting

 If a student needs to reschedule one of their meetings and does so with adequate notice (12 hours or more), we'd encourage you to find a new time with them.
 Life can get in the way, and as long as this is an exception, and you can manage to make time in your own schedule, we want to support students to have their mentor sessions.
-You can bill for 5-10 minutes for each reschedule if needed.
-That said, we hope, and expect reschedules to be rare.
+We hope, and expect reschedules to be rare.

 You have no obligation to reschedule any meeting with the student if it happens outside of the agreed-upon time slot.
 We understand that you have other work to do, and we want to set clear examples to avoid time spent on scheduling wherever possible.
 If you do want to reschedule, it is at your own discretion to do so.